 If you were to stroll the streets of France in December, would you know it’s Christmas time?

-Yes, you would… but maybe less so than in other countries.
+Yes, you would… but maybe less so than in other countries – I’m thinking about the US there, where I lived.

-In France, stores don’t necessarily play Christmas songs, and wishing people Joyeux Noël (Merry Christmas) is only done the week of Christmas.
+In France, stores don’t necessarily play Christmas songs, and wishing people Joyeux Noël (Merry Christmas) is usually mostly done the very week of Christmas.

 So Christmas is definitely in the air… but maybe a little bit less than it is in other countries: I lived in the US for 17 years and over there, Christmas was everywhere !!